 - any observations that make police think they have to enter quickly.4

-Example: Police knock and announce themselves.
+Example: Police knock on the front door and comply with the announce requirement.
 They hear footsteps running away from the door.
 Even though they have only waited 4 or 5 seconds, they force their way inside.5

 What if no one is home?